-In Phase 3, the District will use a Met One Speciation Air Sampler System (SASS) to collect particulate matter samples and analyzesend them out for theiranalysis of chemical species, including metals and trace elements such as lead and arsenic.
-The Met One SASS requires the use of pre-weighed nylon and Teflon cylindersfilters, which will be provided by a third-party laboratory.
+In Phase 3, the District will use a Met One Speciation Air Sampler System (SASS) to collect particulate matter samples and analyze them for their chemical species, including metals and trace elements such as lead and arsenic.
+The Met One SASS requires the use of pre-weighed nylon and Teflon cylinders, which will be provided by a third-party laboratory.

-The SASS will be operated in conformance with the CARB SOP for the Met One SASS (CARB 2003).
+The SASS will be operated in conformance with the CARB SOP for the Met One SASS (CARB).